 - Irish Leaving Certificate - grades H1H1H1H2H2H2 for courses with A*AA A-Level entrance requirement and grades H1H1H1H1H2H2 for courses with A*A*A A-Level entrance requirement.

 - Cambridge Pre-U – D2D3D3 or D2D2D3 in principal subjects.
 We also welcome applications from students studying a mix of Pre-U and A-level.

-- European Baccalaureate - 90% overall.
-We may also ask for scores of in subjects most closely related to the course.
+- European Baccalaureate - 90% overall, with scores of 9 or above in subjects most closely related to the course they want to study.

 - Abitur – 1.1 overall, with 14 or 15 in individual subjects.